 Vulgar Logos

-Sometimes, company logos can shock you with their conflicting overtones.
-Designers do not always notice the sexual context in their creations, but nothing can be hidden from modern society.
-Some companies are even doing a complete rebranding after the logo scandals, while others seem to choose designs on purpose.
+Sometimes, company logos can shock with their controversial subtext.
+Designers don’t always notice the sexual context in their creations, but nothing can be hidden from modern society.
+Some companies even rebrand completely after logo scandals, while others seem to choose their designs on purpose.

 The main image of the company should be concise and accurately reflect the scope of the brand.
 The logo is the face of the company, and it affects customer loyalty.
-Customers will not want to use a product with a bad reputation, which can cause ridicule.
+Customers will not want to use a product with a bad reputation that may cause ridicule.

 Mont-Sat